 dave-hillier/refactor-mcp (81 stars, C#, MPL-2.0) — Roslyn-based C# refactoring: Extract Method, Introduce Field/Parameter/Variable, Convert to Static, Move Static/Instance Methods.
 The only dedicated refactoring MCP server found — uses the Roslyn compiler platform for safe, semantically-aware transformations.

-codegen-sh/codegen (520 stars, Python, Apache-2.0) — Python wrapper for the Codegen API.
+codegen-sh/codegen (521 stars, Python, Apache-2.0) — Now powered by ClickUp.
 Run code agents at scale with MCP tool integration for Cursor.
 SOC 2 certified for enterprise use.
+Development has slowed — latest release v0.57.0 (September 2025), no new releases in 7+ months despite 1,025 commits.

 Design-to-Code

 Figma Dev Mode MCP Server (official) — Exposes Figma design layer structure: hierarchy, auto-layout, variants, text styles, token references.
-As of March 2026, bidirectional: pull design context into code AND send rendered UI back to Figma as editable frames.
+Bidirectional: pull design context into code AND send rendered UI back to Figma as editable frames.
 Available as remote (Figma hosted) and desktop (local via Figma app) transports.
+April 2026 expansion: new generate_diagram tool (remote server only) creates architecture diagrams, ERDs, and database relationship connectors.
+Mermaid.js code can be pasted directly onto the canvas to render as diagrams.
+FigJam skills enable read/write to FigJam boards, with workflow skills like generate-project-plan turning docs, codebases, and conversations into visual boards.
+Available with any Dev or Full seat.

 figma/code-connect (1,423 stars, TypeScript, MIT) — Connects design system components in code with Figma.
 Not an MCP server but a complementary tool that bridges the design-code gap.